martingallagher/gawp/README.md

   - msg=`jshint $file`; if [ "$msg" ]; then notify-send -t 2000 "$msg"; fi
 ```

-If there's output from `jshint`, a notification bubble will be display to the user containing the result output.
+If there's output from `jshint`, a notification bubble will be displayed to the user with the result.

 # Contributions
 Bug fixes and feature requests welcome.